 A business model in which customers commit to conducting business with an organization through a sales contract that lasts longer than one delivery of the product or service.

 A company’s core business is its main product or service.
 A company may have multiple revenue streams, but the owner should allocate the majority of its resources to supporting the core business.

 Corporate Culture (or Corporate Atmosphere)

-The values and beliefs of a company as reflected through the organizational structure and the behaviour of employees.
+Corporate culture, composed of the values and beliefs of a company, is reflected through the company’s organizational structure and the employees’ behaviour.

-What your customers believe they will receive from purchasing your product or service.
-Often this goes far beyond the mere product or service itself; there are additional benefits that the consumer anticipates, such as customer service or warranty fulfillment.
+Customer expectations are made up of customers’ beliefs regarding what they will receive from purchasing a product or service.
+Often their expectations go far beyond the mere product or service itself, including provision of additional benefits such as customer service or warranty fulfillment.

-An individual who initiates a business; an entrepreneur often has the unique ability to develop great ideas, improve upon them and execute them.
+Entrepreneurs are individuals who initiate a business.
+An entrepreneur often has the unique ability to develop great ideas, improve upon them and execute them.

-Distinctive characteristics of a product or service.
-A feature often results in a positive benefit to the customer.
+Features are a product or service’s distinctive characteristics.
+A feature brings a positive benefit to the customer.

 Flat Organizational Structure (see also Hierarchical Organization Structure)